I am convinced I have the best job in the world!

 Outside the office, I enjoy time with my family, especially our backyard BBQs.
 I also love to play golf; you’d think that, after all the years I’ve spent on the links, I’d be better at it!

-By the way, I am a regular blood donor at the Miller Keystone Blood Center and am fast approaching the 30-gallon donation mark.
+By the way, I am a regular blood donor at the Miller Keystone Blood Center and have surpassed the 40-gallon donation mark.
 I started donating blood when I was in college, all because Domino’s Pizza was giving away free pizza to all donors (funny, but true!).

 In 2017, my son Brandon was diagnosed with leukemia and I realized just how important blood donations are: he required about 20 units of blood during chemotherapy.
 I continue to donate blood to help save someone’s life – like other donors saved Brandon’s.